typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/consistent-type-imports.md

 # `consistent-type-imports`

-Enforce consistent usage of type imports.
+Enforces consistent usage of type imports.

 TypeScript 3.8 added support for type-only imports.
 Type-only imports allow you to specify that an import can only be used in a type location, allowing certain optimizations within compilers.